Pinterest Analytics: 4 Important Metrics To Track Every Month

 Here are some ideas to help you narrow this down:

 - Did you have a specific pin do really well last month?
-Create similar pins with a different call to action and image.
+Create similar pins with different overlay text and image.

 - Are your pins not really taking off?
 Do some Pinterest keyword research before you write your blog posts and write some killer pin descriptions.